taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 mkdir constants reducers actions selectors sagas components store api
 ~~~~~~~~

-Your folder structure should be similiar to the following:
+Your folder structure should be similar to the following:

 {title="Folder Structure",lang="text"}
 ~~~~~~~~